memgraph/docs/cypher-manual/clauses/return.md

 ## 2. Returning relationships

-The relationship variable needs to be added to the `RETURN` statement.
+The relationship variable needs to be added to the `RETURN` statement:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})-[r]-(:Person { name: 'Harry'})